Support the University

 If you want to keep providing high quality education and innovative research, you have to invest.
 The University of Groningen invests in buildings, laboratories, equipment, and above all in people: students, teachers and researchers from all parts of the world.
 Over the centuries, we have always been able to count on the support of our alumni and friends that are concerned with our university.

 Thanks to their support, the University has been able to raise many talents during the past four centuries.
-Groningen has seen many firsts: the first liver transplant in the Netherlands, Aletta Jacobs - the first female student attending a university- was trained here, Frits Zernike conducted his Nobel Prize-winning research with us, Willem Kolff started his research for the artificial kidney and artificial heart, and Sibrandus Stratingh designed the first ‘electric car’ in the early 19th century.
+Groningen has seen many firsts: the first liver transplant in the Netherlands, Aletta Jacobs - the first female student attending a university- was trained here, Ben Feringa and -half a century before him- Frits Zernike conducted their Nobel Prize-winning research with us, Willem Kolff started his research for the artificial kidney and artificial heart, and Sibrandus Stratingh designed the first ‘electric car’ in the early 19th century.

 Over the next 400 years, our University wishes to continue playing this significant role in the world.
 You can help us and support us through one of the funds below.